Training the Literacy Trainer

-The Doum Palm, also known as the Gingerbread Tree
+Above, the Doum Palm, also known as the Gingerbread Tree.

-Income and expenditure tree diagram, widely used by literacy trainers – from REFLECT Training of Trainers (TOT), Guidelines for Practitioners; literacy workers preparing a tree diagram poster exploring the relationship between behavior and health.
+Above left, income and expenditure tree diagram, widely used by literacy trainers – from REFLECT Training of Trainers (TOT), Guidelines for Practitioners; right, literacy workers preparing a tree diagram poster exploring the relationship between behavior and health.

-All photographs of WEP’s literacy work in this blog are copyright Imogen Thurbon and may not be reproduced without permission
+All photographs of WEP’s literacy work in this blog are copyright Imogen Thurbon.

 The Gingerbread Tree and Literacy